 American Red Cross: 877-272-7337

 You can contact the Red Cross to send an emergency message to a service member during a deployment.
 These can be used to notify a service member of a death in the family, or the birth of their child.
+It’s an important milspouse resource to use during deployment emergencies.
 You will need some basic information about your service member before placing the call.
 Learn how to send a Red Cross message here.

 PTSD Hotline: 866-781-8010